-The area southwest of the Brevard Post Office is also a hot spot, while areas outside Brevard, such as in the Pisgah Forest community, are becoming places to see them.
+The area southwest of the Brevard Post Office is another good spot, while areas outside Brevard, such as in the Pisgah Forest community, are becoming increasingly populated with white squirrels.

-So, once you spot your first white squirrel, two questions may come to mind: why are they white, and how did they get here?
+Two questions may come to mind about the creatures: why are they white, and how did they get here?

 Brevard’s white squirrels are not albinos.
 They have brown eyes rather than pink ones.
 Researchers found that the lack of pigment is caused by a recessive genetic defect.